LeonMelamud/qr-tools/README.md

     ```
     *(Note: For local development, ask the team for the current credentials if you don't have them.)*

+4.  **Setup Database:**
+    Run the SQL script located in `docs/database_schema.sql` in your Supabase SQL Editor to create the necessary tables and policies.

 ## Running Locally

 Start the development server: